mrll/SWE-Projekt/README.md

-# Software Engineering Project - Lassercutter Simulator
+# Software Engineering Project - Lasercutter Simulator

 This is a project for a software-engineering course at my university.
 It is a C++ program which simulates a lasercutter.